 Whitworth uses a combination of fulltime and adjunct faculty to teach the courses needed to meet the program mission, goals, and student learning.
 Core faculty are clinical practitioners specially trained in working with individuals, couples, and families from a systemic and relational perspective.
 Full time core faculty are licensed as marriage and family therapists with degrees in MFT.
-We also have a faculty member that we use from the psychology department that is a Licensed Psychologist.
-Fulltime faculty members are engaged in supervision, shared governance, and research in fields of study related to the field.
+Full time faculty members are engaged in supervision, shared governance, and research in fields of study related to the field.